dnsimple/dnsimple-developer/content/v2/registrar/delegation.markdown

 Responds with HTTP 204 on success.

-Responds with HTTP 400 if bad request.
+### Errors

-Responds with HTTP 400 if the dedelegation fails.
+Responds with [HTTP 400](/v2#bad-request) if the domain cannot be dedelegated from the vanity name servers.

+Responds with [HTTP 401](/v2#unauthorized) in case of case of authentication issues.

-Responds with HTTP 412 if the feature is not enabled for the account.
+Responds with [HTTP 412](/v2#precondition-failed) if the account doesn't have access to the vanity name servers feature.